rooshimadethis/gym_app/README.md

 [] last set timer
 [] after doing an exercise, move it to the bottom (flash?)
 [] back after search clears? (flash)
-[x] Save info between installs, bc I'm gonna be updating this app
+[] remove ignoring of deprecated libraries and try again (sharexfiles) [x] Save info between installs, bc I'm gonna be updating this app
     - It's not gonna be usable for me personally until then
     - did fragileuserdata, lets see how well it works